bartolo7/React-Native-E2E-Automation/README.md

 // Write down your the React App folder name '../example-project-folder' const localRootDir = path.resolve('../example-project-folder');

-/* The function will fetch the apk or app path locally or from the Jenkins workspace if the env variable is created **/ export function buildAppPath(appPath) {
+/* The function will fetch the apk or app path locally or from the Jenkins workspace if the env variable WORKSPACE is created **/ export function buildAppPath(appPath) {
   const dir = !process.env.WORKSPACE ? localRootDir : process.env.PIPELINE_ROOT_DIR;
   const finalPath = `${dir}/${appPath}`;